bkon-connect/phy-api-docs/MicroSites.md

 ### GET `/api/v2/microsites`

-The index endpoint returns all microsites for a given account.
+The index endpoint returns all MicroSites for a given account.
 An example payload:

 ```
 [